 Branding, web design and social content creator Christine of CL Designs has a simple clean design portfolio page on her website.
 A quick scroll gets you to a CTA to connect at the bottom of the page.
 Each project opens to images and a brief project description, and they all wisely follow the same template which makes it easier for clients to follow.

 Designer and developer Julie Ralston of Jules Design has a unique niche portfolio of work focusing on wellness pros & holistic entrepreneurs.
 She also offers a Digital freebie at the end of her portfolio page.
+It’s a great idea to include a creative lead capturing freebie in the portfolio for graphic designers.

 Are you a freelance graphic designer looking for remote graphic design jobs?